The Hubble Constant from Infrared Surface Brightness Fluctuation Distances: The Hubble Constant

 However, with our high-resolution \hst\ data, we can do better than catalogued types derived from ground-based surveys.
 In reducing the data, one of us (JBJ) made consistent note of the presence of dust, spiral structure, bars, and shells.
 This was done prior to deriving the distances, so that knowledge of discrepant results could not bias the classification.
 Eleven galaxies show evidence of spiral structure or dust.
 However, one of these is NGC\,4993, which has deep high-resolution ACS \gacs\ imaging that clearly reveals the localized dust features, allowing them to be excised to give a clean area for the SBF measurement.
 A distance for this galaxy was already published by \citet{mik2018n4993}, and we keep it in our resulting sample of 53 ``clean'' galaxies while rejecting the other ten.
-Line~3 of Table~\ref{tab:hubble} shows that this sample gives $H_0=73.44\pm0.71$ with $\chinu = 0.97$, again indicating a good fit (further cuts based on shells, etc., do not yield additional improvement).
+Line~3 of Table~\ref{tab:hubble} shows that this sample gives $H_0=73.44\pm0.71$ with $\chinu = 0.97$, again indicating a good fit (further cuts of galaxies with shells, bars, etc., do not yield additional improvement).
 We also show results from a fit using only clean galaxies that were selected as part of MASSIVE, a well-defined mass-selected sample.
 Again, the value of \ho\ is consistent, but \chinu\ increases, likely because the adopted $\sigma_p$ works well on average but slightly underestimates the small-scale dispersion of galaxy groups embedded within rich environments.
 A value of $\sigma_p=275$ \kms\ would give $\chinu = 1.0$ with negligible change to \ho.

-Figure~\ref{fig:hubble} presents the Hubble diagram combining our SBF distance measurements with the group-averaged velocities, along with the best-fit \ho\ value for the clean sample.
-The lower panel shows the values of \ho\ derived from individual galaxies.
+Figure~\ref{fig:hubble} (left panel) presents the Hubble diagram combining our SBF distances with the group-averaged velocities, along with the best-fit \ho\ value for the clean sample.
+The figure also shows the values of \ho\ derived from individual galaxies.
 The scatter decreases at larger distance as the velocity errors become a smaller fraction of the recession velocity.
 Overall the fit is good, but by eye, there is a suggestion of small-scale coherent trends, with several galaxies near $\sim\,75$~Mpc lying below the line and three near $\sim\,90$~Mpc scattering above.
 Features in the Hubble diagram can be associated with small-scale coherent flows.
 There is an ongoing \hst/WFC3 SBF program exploring this issue in more detail.

 Alternatively, if we were inadequately accounting for the effects of globular clusters in the power spectra of the most distant galaxies, this could cause those galaxies to scatter to high \ho.
 We have explored a number of cuts in distance for our clean sample; the table shows three examples: excluding galaxies within 60 Mpc, excluding those beyond 70 Mpc, or beyond 80~Mpc.
 In all these cases, $\chinu < 1$.
 The nearer galaxies have little leverage on \ho, and removing them has little effect.
 Changing the upper distance limit can change \ho\ by up to $\pm1$\%, but this is still within the statistical error.